yfeng997/MadMario/README.md

 ```
 python main.py
 ```
-This will by default start the *double Q-learning* training.
-Logs are printed to the terminal and outputted to a `log.txt` under `checkpoints/curr_date_time/`.
-Every once in a while, a couple of trained Marios will be stored under the same folder named `online_q_idx.chkpt`.
-We save multiple Marios at once because RL is [known to be unstable](alexirpan.com/2018/02/14/rl-hard.html), and we need a couple examples to filter out the noise.
+This starts the *double Q-learning* and logs key training metrics to `checkpoints`.
+In addition, a copy of `MarioNet` and current exploration rate will be saved.

-Depending on if a CUDA device is available, training process will automatically happen on GPU/CPU.
-Estimated training time is 40 hours for CPU and 10 hours for GPU.
+GPU will automatically be used if available.
+Training time is around 80 hours on CPU and 20 hours on GPU.

-To **test** a trained Mario,
+To **evaluate** a trained Mario,
 ```
 python replay.py
 ```
-This will by default look at the most recent  folder under `checkpoints/`, e.g. `checkpoints/2020-06-06T22-00-00`, and sweep through all the saved Marios there.
-Change the `load_dir` parameter in `agent.replay()` if you wanna look at agents from a specific timestamp.
+This visualizes Mario playing the game in a window.
+Performance metrics will be logged to a new folder under `checkpoints`.
+Change the `load_dir`, e.g. `checkpoints/2020-06-06T22-00-00`, in `Mario.load()` to check a specific timestamp.

 ## Project Structure
 **main.py**
-Loop for action, memorizing and learning.

-**tutorial.ipynb**
-Interactive tutorial with extensive explanation and feedback.
-Run it on [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb#recent=true).
+Main loop between Environment and Mario

 **agent.py**
 Define how the agent collects experiences, makes actions given observations and updates the action policy.